Run Through History: 5k & 1-Mile Walk

 A self-directed adventure, HWF’s Run Through History 5k & 1-Mile Walk will guide you past lesser-known locales and some of Wilmington’s most legendary places.
 As you sprint, saunter, or stroll (we don’t judge, we’re just glad you’re participating!), you’ll see houses saved by the Historic Wilmington Foundation, buildings bearing HWF plaques, and structures that HWF is advocating for every day.
 As part of HWF’s commitment to honor and share our community’s complete, diverse past, half of our maps’ featured sites are related to local Black history.
 You’ll also pass by notable places demolished and lost, a reminder of the importance of protecting and preserving the irreplaceable.

 On Monday, August 23, Run Through History registrants and their families are invited to a post-race party at End of Days Distillery from 5:30-7:30PM!
-A food truck (TBD) will be on scene, and the talented bartenders of EOD Distillery have promised to whip up some custom cocktails for the occasion.
+The Wheelz Pizza food truck will be on scene, and the talented bartenders of EOD Distillery have promised to whip up some custom cocktails for the occasion.
 Plus, we’ve got tempting raffle prizes from generous local businesses!
 At 7 o’clock, Executive Director Travis Gilbert will announce our 1st, 2nd, and 3rd Run Through History winners!

 Early bird registration ($25) begins on July 6 and ends on July 20.
 After July 20, registration costs $30.